Polkalokr (LKR) Reaches Market Capitalization of $1.66 Million

 Buying and Selling Polkalokr

-It is usually not possible to buy alternative cryptocurrencies such as Polkalokr directly using U.S. dollars.
-Investors seeking to acquire Polkalokr should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Polkalokr using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Polkalokr directly using U.S. dollars.
+Investors seeking to trade Polkalokr should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Polkalokr using one of the exchanges listed above.

 Receive News & Updates for Polkalokr Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Polkalokr and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.